-- Thread the belt loop through both plastic buckles to avoid the belt from loosening. - Do the adjustments on both sides equally, so that the buckle clasp remains in a central position. - Ensure strap extremities are fitted in the buckle $(\underline{\mathbb{E}}).$ - Make sure that the belts do not get caught in the spokes of a rear wheel.
+- Do the adjustments on both sides equally, so that the buckle clasp remains in a central position. - Ensure that both strap extremities are threaded two times into the buckle (E) to avoid the belt from loosening. - Make sure that the belts do not get caught in the spokes of a rear wheel.